F33gz/APPorte_HCI/README.md

 ## 8. Navigability Flow

 The end-to-end user journey illustrates the complete workflow from receiving an emergency alert to task completion.
-The structural flow navigates from the main Home (Foro) through conditional interactions (e.g., authentication and coordinator checks) into specialized dashboards, map views, and administrative tools for Collection Points.
-The updated diagram is available in [`diagrama_navegacion_v2.png`](./assets/diagrama_navegacion_v2.png).
+The structural flow navigates from the main Home (Foro) through Mapa Libre, Vista General de un Acopio, and Perfil, with two deferred gates — authentication (for Chat) and coordinator registration (for Mis Acopios) — that are only enforced at the moment of action and always return to Home afterward.
+Two screens, Nueva Alerta and Alerta de Foco, sit outside the main tab flow: Nueva Alerta is created from Mapa Libre, and Alerta de Foco is reached via push notification.
+Mis Acopios additionally branches into Nuevo Acopio, Mobilization Resources, and Human Resources.
+The updated diagram, validated against the full team's answers on authentication timing, screen entry points, and return paths, is available in [`diagrama_navegacion_v2.png`](./assets/diagrama_navegacion_v2.png).

 > 🔲 **PENDING:** File not yet uploaded to the repository — path is defined above, ready as soon as it's pushed.
-Diagram is still a draft pending validation with the full team (see open questions being worked through with the design lead).

 ---